Qbunjo/gatekeeper/README.md

 * Pin 10: Buzzer

 TODO:
-simple web server displaying status in local network build on ESP8266.
+web server displaying status in local network build on ESP8266.
+Connected with arduino by virtual serial port (RX-TX pins).
+Thanks to this information on the website will always be up to date.